astral-sh/uv/docs/guides/install-python.md

 If Python is already installed on your system, uv will [detect and use](#using-an-existing-python-installation) it without configuration.
 However, uv can also install and manage Python versions for you.

+!!! tip

+    uv will [automatically fetch Python versions](#automatic-python-downloads) as needed — you don't need to install Python to get started.

 To install the latest Python version:

 ```console